paccao/debian-paccao/README.md

 Your network may not work properly by default.
 If you run apt update and it says it cant resolve the repository, follow this guide:

 -   https://www.linuxbabe.com/debian/connect-to-wi-fi-from-terminal-on-debian-wpa-supplicant

+You can also look at the aliases I have created for wifi related stuff in .bash_aliases

 ## How to configure X server xinit and autostart i3 on login